 - Add in corn and peas, mix to combine and set aside while you make the mashed potatoes.

 - Fill a medium saucepan ¾ with water.
 Bring to boil.

 - In the same pan, return back to medium heat and add butter.
 Continue cooking until fully melted.
-Keep cooking, as you stir, until you see it start to foam and notice brown specks.
+Keep cooking, until you see it start to foam with brown specks.
 It will have a nutty aroma.
-It should take up to 5 minutes for this process
+Remove from heat.

-- Add potatoes to the butter and rosemary.
+- Add cooked potatoes to the browned butter along with the rosemary.

 - Place meat mixture in 9-10” pie plate or a 9x9 square baking dish.
 Top with pumpkin mashed potatoes.

 - Bake at 350 until mixture is bubbly and top is slightly browned.

 *Shredded smoked gouda or cheddar cheese can also be used

 *Shepherd's Pie can be made ahead of time and kept covered in the refrigerator until ready to bake.

 *You can freeze an unbaked pie for up to 1 month in your freezer.